moj-analytical-services/rpackage_training/README.md

 ## 5. Create the package

 A repository can easily be converted into a package using R Studio.
-The steps are as follows:

-* Install the package devtools if not already installed (click on Packages, Install, type in devtools and click on Install).
-* If devtools you have installed is less than 2.4.2 please upgrade (update) it.
-* Run the following command and select the option to overwrite what is already there:
+Assuming you have already installed the package usethis (see [the opening paragraph](#-Developing-R-packages-&-RAP-ways-of-working), run the following command and select the option to overwrite what is already there:

         usethis::create_package("path/to/package/pkgname")